q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 --datamodel_alpha [0.5] \
 --removal_seed [0] \

-## Params specification for loading the full model for unlearning.
+## Params specification for loading the full or fine-tuned pruned model for unlearning.

 --pruning_ratio [0.3]\
 --pruner [magnitude]\